dmitryv56/stgelpDL/README.md

 1.0.0.
 New Features
--predictor runs in 'auro'- mode.
+- predictor runs in 'auro'- mode.